EMBROIDERY guidelines - types of stitches

 no PHOTOGRAPHIC IMAGES PLEASE

-We do not accept photographic images for embroidery, unless this is for a pet portrait cap.
+We do not accept photographic images for embroidery.

 It’s not possible to reproduce photographic images using the embroidery process without re-drawing the entire image from scratch.